-Many small business owners spend so much time managing their company’s current needs, they don’t think about planning for their own needs.
+A small business owner spends so much time managing their company’s current needs, he doesn’t think about planning for his own needs.
 Instead of putting aside money for retirement, business profits may be plowed back into the business through expansion, increased expenses, or development of new business lines.
 However, retirement for an entrepreneur is serious business, something that should be considered as early as possible.

 Take some time to meet with financial advisers or a CPA and your attorney.
 Learn the strategies that can be used now to secure a comfortable retirement later.
 Assess your current situation and think of what you see in your future.
 A little planning now can lead to a great ROI in your later years.